jda0/hedgehog-clock/README.md

 ## Contributing

 - Please contribute through PRs.
-- If contributing to `starter`, please ensure that any relevant changes to `master` are committed, and parent your commit.
+- If contributing to `starter`, please ensure that any relevant changes to `master` are committed and parent your commit.